-Quartzite is a metamorphic rock and is aptly named due to its high quartz content and resulting hardness.
+Quartzite is aptly named due to its high quartz content and resulting hardness.
 Comprising of greater than 90% quartz, quartzite is the largest and purest concentration of silica in the earths crust.
-Quartzite is commonly regarded as metamorphic rocks in origin and formed when Chert or Quartz Rich Sandstone has been exposed to high temperatures and pressures (metamorphism).
-These conditions fuse the quartz grains together forming a dense, hard, equigranular metamorphic rock.
-A metamorphic rock must contain at least 80% quartz by volume to be classified as a quartzite.
+Quartzite is commonly regarded as metamorphic in origin and formed when Chert or Quartz Rich Sandstone has been exposed to high temperatures and pressures (metamorphism).
+These conditions fuse the quartz grains together forming a dense, hard, equigranular metamorphic rock that must contain at least 80% quartz by volume to be classified as a quartzite.
 The process of metamorphism combined with minerals within its environment will determine the quartzite appearance.
 All though outcrops are found all over the earth, there are several Quartzite deposits in the United Kingdom also.
 Harder and more resistant than granite, uses are commonly in construction and more increasingly as a quartzite worktop.

-Chemical formula SiO2 'Silicon dioxide', also known as silica, is an oxide of silicon, and is porrly soluble.
-Most commonly found as quartz and in living organisms, silica is the major constituent of sand and is one of the most complex and most abundant materials.
-Uses of silica are wide and varied and include the following: Silica and aerogels Gels, Concrete, Casting, Glass, Optical Fibres, Ceramics, Food, Cosmetics, Pharmaceutical, Semiconductors & Dielectrics, and as a Fining agent (clarifying) Wine, Beer and juice (E number E551).
-Despite its uses, quartzite is a form of silica which is a possible cause for concern in various workplaces.
-All aspects of working with this material whether it is natural, engineered quartz or porcelain can release hazardous levels of crystalline silica dust particles into the air As a recognized human carcinogen it may lead to diseases of the lungs such as silicosis and pulmonary fibrosis.
+Chemical formula SiO2 'Silicon dioxide', also known as silica, is an oxide of silicon, and is poorly soluble.
+Most commonly found as the mineral quartz and in living organisms. silica is the major constituent of sand and is one of the most complex and most abundant materials.
+Uses of silica are wide and varied and include the following: Aerogels, Concrete, Casting, Glass, Optical Fibres, Ceramics, Food, Cosmetics, Pharmaceutical, Semiconductors & Dielectrics, and as a Fining agent (clarifying) Wine, Beer and juice (E number E551).
+All aspects of working with silica can release hazardous levels of crystalline silica dust particles into the air.
+As a recognized human carcinogen it may lead to diseases of the lungs such as silicosis and pulmonary fibrosis.
 It is essential during fabrication of quartzite worktops that water is used to prevent dust during each cut.
 We also use the water during polishing the cut quartzite worktops, by machine and by stonemason hands, where masks are also worn as a precaution.

 Mainly of biological origin from Biogenic Sediment, but can also occur as a precipitate of chemicals or Diagenesis.
 The boundary between diagenesis and metamorphism is not defined but metamorphism occurs at higher temperatures and pressures.
 The colour of Chert depends wholly on the trace elements and minerals from the environment it is formed, for example red and green are most often related to traces of iron oxides.